 When Would You Use the Google Filter Function?

 To identify information based on one single aspect.

-The first great use for the Google Sheets filter function is to identify information based on a single aspect.
-Perhaps you have a large data set of people all across America, and you need to identify those who live in Ohio.
+The first significant use for the Google Sheets filter function is to identify information based on a single aspect.
+Perhaps you have an extensive data set of people across America and need to identify those living in Ohio.

-You can do that quickly and easily by filtering the data to only show those who live in Ohio, to save time crawling through cell after cell of information.
+You can do that quickly and easily by filtering the data to only show those living in Ohio to save time crawling through cell after cell information.